 - Good cutaneous tolerability

 - Once daily treatment that is non-inferior to twice daily

-- No measureable systemic exposure under maximal use conditions in moderate-to-severe acne patients
+- No measureable systemic exposure under maximal use conditions in adults or adolescents with moderate-to-severe acne